jakee417/jakee417.github.io/_posts/2025-01-24-monte-carlo-tree-search.md

 First, I outline appendix D.1 PG-TD from [Planning with Large Language Models for Code Generation](https://arxiv.org/abs/2303.05510) which covers the adapted MCTS algorithm.

 ### Select
-- Starting from the root node, recursively select subtrees until finding a node that has not previously been expanded.
+- Starting from the root node, recursively select subtrees until finding a node that has not previously been expanded (for the first step where we only have the root node, the selection step is effectively skipped).
 - Each node maintains a cache $Q(s, a)$ which is the maximum reward (could also be the average reward) obtained by starting from a state $s$ and taking action $a$.
 - Selection is defined as: